tollev/github-actions-workshop/README.md

 ## Build Docker image

-1. In order to do a container-based deploy.
-A `Dockerfile` is in the root directory.
-We'll use actions provided by Docker to build the image.
+1. A `Dockerfile` defining the application image exists in the root directory.
+To do a container-based deploy we'll use the actions provided by Docker to build the image.

     ```yml
     on: